 Chimpanzee tracking permits in Kibale National Park are the documents that allow a traveler to access the national park for this activity.
 Like Gorilla trekking in Bwindi Impenetrable National Park, chimpanzee tracking in Kibale national Park also requires one to have chimpanzee tracking permits.
 Other places in Uganda where the chimpanzee tracking activity is carried out in Uganda is the Kyambura Gorge and Kalinzu Forest in Queen Elizabeth National Park and Budongo Forest in Murchison Falls National Park.
+If you cross over to the neibonring Rwanda the chimpanzees can be tracked in Nyungwe forest National park and in Tanzania the chimpanzees can be tracked in Gombe National park.

 Tracking permits in Kibale National Park and Kyambura gorge are booked from Uganda Wildlife Authority.
 So, for one to successfully book a permit, they ought to contact a trusted tour operator and provide details of when they would like to track the primates.
 The tour operator will then contact Uganda Wildlife Authority to check for availability of the chimpanzee permits referencing to the dates that have been indicated on the booking.
 Once they have confirmed that the chimpanzee tracking permits are available, they will contact you and then you will make payments to secure the dates for your tracking.